General Staff: Russia lost over a thousand soldiers and dozens of pieces of equipment over the past day

 The General Staff of the Armed Forces of Ukraine reports on this.

-In a day, the Ukrainian Defense Forces destroyed one tank, 16 artillery systems, one armored combat vehicle, one air defense system, 209 operational-tactical drones, and 68 vehicles.
+In the past 24 hours, the Ukrainian Defense Forces have destroyed one armored combat vehicle, 38 artillery systems, one multiple launch rocket system, 139 operational-tactical drones, and 130 units of automotive equipment.

 Ukraine and Russia rarely publish official figures on their losses in the war.
 The last time Russia officially reported this was in September 2022, when it reported 5 937 deaths.
 Ukraine updated its statistics on February 16, 2025: according to President Volodymyr Zelensky, 46 000 Ukrainian soldiers were killed, and almost 380 000 were wounded.